 - Read during travel or commute.
-If you’re an entrepreneurs who commutes for work, then this is one of the best times to read.
-If you drive to work, then listening to an audio book in the car is a great alternative.
+If you’re an entrepreneur who commutes for work, this is one of the best times to read.
+If you drive to work, listening to an audio book in the car is a great alternative.
 30 minutes travel each way equates to an hour of reading per day, which compounded annually, is around 250 hours per year.

 - Stop reading books or publications that are no longer interesting.
-This was a big one for me as I tended to finish reading books I had started even if I no longer found them beneficial.
-The time saved by not having to finish reading books allowed me to start reading new books, which was great.
+This was a big one for me as I finished reading books I had started, even if I no longer found them beneficial.
+The time saved by not having to finish reading books allowed me to read new books, which was great.
 Ideally, reading a book should bring a benefit to us, although we can also read for mental stimulation.
-Being selective with the books we do read is also an important step.
+Being selective with the books we read is also an important step.

-An example of this is watching live sports especially if it goes for a few hours.
-You will find that if something interesting or important happens during the game, there will be numerous replays of what happened so you won’t miss out.
-That way, you’ll get to read plus also keep up with your sports.
+An example of this is watching live sports, especially if it goes for a few hours.
+You’ll find that if something interesting or important happens during the game, there will be many replays of what happened so you won’t miss out.
+That way, you’ll get to read and also keep up with your sports.

 - Listen to an audio book.
-There are numerous opportunities to listen to audio books.
+There are many opportunities to listen to audio books.
 These include during exercising, while shopping or waiting in line at the checkout during grocery shopping, while cooking, or while surfing through social media.
-I am a huge fan of audio books because we can listen to them at any time we want.
+I’m a huge fan of audio books because we can listen to them at any time we want.
 This can be the quickest and easiest way to get started.

-There are numerous opportunities to find time during our day for reading.
-It comes down to whether we want to make it a priority or not.
-If reading is not currently a habit, the key is to start small.
-It could be 10-15 minutes initially then gradually increase it over time.
+There are many opportunities to find time during our day for reading.
+It comes down to whether or not we want to make it a priority.
+If reading isn’t currently a habit, the key is to start small.
+It could be 10-15 minutes initially, then gradually increase it over time.

-If you are currently a reader and want to find more time, consider how you spend your time currently.
-Maybe it’s time to give up some of those time-wasting habits and start reading more.
+If you’re a reader and want to find more time, consider how you spend your time currently.
+Maybe it’s time to give up some of those time-wasting habits and read more.